-In order to be able to apply for the Subclass 858 Distinguished Talent visa, you must be at least 18 and under 55 at the time of making your application.
+In order to be able to apply for the Subclass 858 Distinguished or Global Talent visa, you must be at least 18 and under 55 at the time of making your application.
 However, if you are younger than 18 or older than 55, the Department of Immigration (Department of Home Affairs) may still grant you the visa if you can make exceptional contribution or provide exceptional benefit to the Australian community.

 You should note that it is unlike a person younger than 18 could have achieved the required level of international achievement in a profession or academia and research.
 Competence, and exceptional and outstanding achievements that are considered to be internationally recognised would normally require a period of employment or research following formal training.

 You would need to demonstrate that your distinguished talent can be put to immediate use if granted the Subclass 858 Distinguished Talent visa.
 You are not expected to retire or pursue other activities within a few years of arriving in Australia.

 You can be in Australia or overseas to apply for the Subclass 858 Distinguished or Global Talent visa (click here to learn more).